Learn German Easily

 Proof of German language proficiency is also a requirement when applying for a student visa to Germany.
 The German embassy or consulate in your home country will ask you to provide, among others, the letter of admission proving you have been accepted to university, your customized German medical insurance plan for international students proving you can cover unexpected medical expenses, and proof of German proficiency (if you are studying in German).

-Can I Learn German When I Arrive in Germany?
+Can I Learn the Language When I Arrive in Germany?

 So, an advice would be, start practicing German as soon as you arrive.
-Start with the everyday expressions you can use on a daily basis, learn how to order food at a restaurant in German, or even ask for directions in German.
+Start with the everyday expressions you can use on a daily basis, learn how to order food at a restaurant, or even ask for directions.